- 1 medium carrot (1 cup shredded)

 How to Store

 Refrigerate in a plastic bag with some air holes.
-Can last 4-5 months if packed in moist sand and stored in a cold root cellar at 32-40 degrees.
+Carrots can last 4-5 months if packed in moist sand and stored in a cold root cellar at 32-40 degrees.

 How to Prepare